-Where Forest elephants gather on open mineral clearings and lowland rainforest stretches like a green sea, Dzanga-Sangha stands as one of Africa’s most breathtaking conservation landscapes.
+Where forest elephants gather in vast mineral clearings and lowland rainforest stretches like a green sea, Dzanga-Sangha stands as one of Africa’s most remarkable conservation landscapes.
+A UNESCO World Heritage site and a living One Health model, it brings together people, wildlife, and forests in a shared vision for sustainable development.

 “The President’s visit was especially memorable as it marked the inauguration of the ‘Papa’ building.
 This new facility will host training courses, serve as an exhibition hall, and function as a museum—showcasing the knowledge young people gain from their elders and preserving our traditions.”